Chŏng Hongnae: Depicting birds of prey

 One of his renowned paintings is Ugirhoch'wido, which is in the collection of the National Museum of Korea.

 One of his several depictions of a hawk at dawn is in the collection of the Metropolitan Museum of Art in New York.

 From the early Joseon period, birds of prey were associated with a branch of government known as the Imperial Censorate, suggesting the qualities of courage and a keen sense of justice.
 During the late Joseon period, works depicting majestic wild falcons in nature began to appear, rather than captive birds restrained by ropes.

 According to Dr. Shim Hyeong-cheol, a professor of Korean Language Education, a brave male hawk is called xióngyīng (雄鷹), and if the Chinese pronunciation of xióngyīng is read backwards, it becomes yīngxióng (英雄).
 In other words, a picture of a male hawk symbolizes a hero.

 Royal portraits

 Chŏng also participated in reproducing portraits of royalty, such as King Sukjong (1674–1720), and high officials in government.
-Some elements of his technique have been compared to those of an earlier painter, Jeong Seon.
+Some elements of his technique have been compared to those of an earlier painter, Chŏng Sŏn.

-For the portrait of King Sukjong, he worked with the painters Chang Tŭkman (1684-1764) and Chang Kyŏngju (1710-?).
+For the portrait of King Sukjong, he worked with the painters Chang Tŭngman (1684-1764) and Chang Kyŏngju (1710-?).